 Section 60 of the Act stipulates that the duration of a Mining Lease is 25 years, which is subject to renewal, provided that the holder has complied with minimum work programme and all other legal and regulatory requirements for mining in Nigeria.
 The mining lease area shall be determined in relation to the ore body as defined in the feasibility study, in addition to an area reasonably required for the working of the deposit, not exceeding 50Km2 i.e. 250 CUs.’’

-However, mining lease must not be confused to various mining licenses applicable in the mining sector in Nigeria.
-Any investor or individual who intends to trade in Nigerian’s mining sector by merely purchasing mineral resources for the purpose of exportation or industrial use will only be required to obtain mining license such as Possess or Purchase License or Mineral Buying Centre License or Mineral Export Permit.
+However, the mining lease must not be confused with various mining licenses applicable in the mining sector in Nigeria.
+Any investor or individual who intends to trade in Nigerian’s mining sector by merely purchasing mineral resources for the purpose of exportation or industrial use will only be required to obtain mining licenses such as Possess or Purchase License or Mineral Buying Centre License or Mineral Export Permit.

-Written by Mubarak Abdullahi, an Associate at Resolution Law Firm, Nigeria
+Written by Energy, Power & Mining Law Department at Resolution Law Firm, Nigeria